-The practice manager confirmed that the most recently recruited staff member commenced work during September 2019.
-We reviewed the personnel records regarding this staff member and confirmed that records were retained to evidence their Hepatitis B vaccination status.
-We noted these records had been generated by an occupational health (OH) department.
-The practice manager confirmed that all newly recruited clinical staff members, new to dentistry, were automatically referred to occupational health.
+We were informed that a number of new clinical staff had been recruited during 2020.
+We reviewed the personnel records of these members of staff and confirmed that records were retained to evidence their Hepatitis B vaccination status.
+We noted these records had either been generated by the staff member's GP or by an occupational health department.
+Ms Fisher confirmed to us that she was aware that all newly recruited clinical staff members, who were new to dentistry, would be automatically referred to occupational health.